OHIF/Viewers/platform/docs/docs/configuration/theme-configuration.md

 ```
 Note how in the last example, the transform itself contains a reference.
 This
 is a function that generates a javascript function taking props, where the
 props are available directly.
-Thus, this props would need `study` containing
+Thus, these props would need `study` containing
 the appropriate child objects.